jghauser/papis-ask/README.md

 This plugin for [Papis](https://github.com/papis/papis) allows you to query and interact with your document library using large language models (LLMs).
 Papis-ask integrates [paper-qa](https://github.com/whitead/paper-qa/) with Papis to provide intelligent document search and question answering capabilities using natural language.
 It is inspired by the excellent work done by [isaksamsten](https://github.com/isaksamsten) on [papisqa](https://github.com/isaksamsten/papisqa).

+This is alpha software.
+Keep backups and use at your own risk.

 ## Installation

 ### Using pipx